Summary of key points

 A bundt pan is an awesome baking tool that's become popular lately.

-It has a round shape with a hollow middle and intricate patterns on the outside.
+It has a round shape with a hollow middle and detailed patterns on the outside.

 These designs give cakes a pretty look and ensure even heat when baking.